gopinathpv/Simple_Local_microservices/README.md

   - visit http://localhost:3010  - Book Service
   - visit http://localhost:3510  - Customer Service
   - visit http://localhost:3600  - Order Service

+  - Access Book and customer services from order to get the customer name and book title using axios

 # Before start the code
   - please make sure that you have